Timothy Schenck

 Other of Pearl is presented in partnership by Governors Island Arts and NRDC (Natural Resources Defense Council).

-In Other of Pearl, Jenny Kendler (b.
+In Other of Pearl (on view from June through November 2024), Jenny Kendler (b.
 1980, New York, NY) tells the story of the extractive histories that form the origin stories of the climate and environmental crisis, while considering the oyster and whale as central players in an ecological entanglement between human and nonhuman beings, waterways, and flows of capital.

 Focusing on our relationships with these two very different beings, Kendler illuminates the ways in which capitalist systems are often founded upon the bodies of others.
 The artist confronts contemporary environmental issues — climate change, ocean noise, chemical pollution, biodiversity loss, and sea level rise — while pointing towards the cultural structures that have allowed these catastrophes to occur.

-Other of Pearl, Kendler’s first solo exhibition in New York City, transforms the magazine of Fort Jay into a space for slow exploration.
-Here you will encounter seven intimate and delicate works, including a handblown glass instrument where you can sing in the voice of a whale and pearl sculptures grown inside oysters.
-At the conclusion of the exhibition, the pearl sculptures will be auctioned to raise funds to help create a new oyster reef — redistributing resources in a gesture of ecological restoration — in partnership with the Billion Oyster Project.
+Other of Pearl, Kendler’s first solo exhibition in New York City, transformed the magazine of Fort Jay into a space for slow exploration.
+Here, visitors were able to encounter seven intimate and delicate works, including a handblown glass instrument where they could sing in the voice of a whale and pearl sculptures grown inside oysters.
+The pearl sculptures will be auctioned to raise funds to help create a new oyster reef — redistributing resources in a gesture of ecological restoration — in partnership with the Billion Oyster Project.

 By offering this proposition of a more intimate, and bodily relationship with the natural world, Other of Pearl proposes a new way to envision who matters and who we build the future for, inviting us to imagine a restored practice of reciprocity between human and non-humans.